mheberger/delineator/README.md

 match the source data exactly.

-#### Thresholds for snapping
+#### Snapping

 The process of "snapping" the outlet point to a river centerline is where watershed delineation becomes both an art and a science.
 The `stream_threshold_km2` parameter sets the minimum upstream drainage area
 (in km²) a grid cell must have to count as a stream, i.e. a valid target for the outlet to snap to.
-Setting it too low can snap the outlet onto a minor channel and cause topology problems.
+Setting it too low can snap the outlet onto a minor channel and may not give the desired result.
+Setting it too high will snap the outlet to a large river, and you may not be able to find small watersheds.

 ![Accumulation raster](docs/accum11_screenshot2.jpg)